CEU-Economics-and-Business/2022-01-10-ECBS-5241-Coding-for-Economists/_extras/assignment.md

 17. Name files, functions and variables appropriately.
 18. Write helpful comments and commit messages.
 Demonstrate both.
 19. Push a repository to GitHub.
-20. Explain how to reproduce your work with short instructions or a sel-documenting master script.
+20. Explain how to reproduce your work with short instructions or a self-documenting master script.

 ## Grading
 ### Class Participation